NieyYuanbi/VLM-for-Alzheimer-s-Disease/readme.md

     "mri_label": 1,
     "pet_label": 1,
     "conversations": [{"from": "USER",
                       "value": "<image>\n<image>\nThe age of the patient is 86.4, the gender is Female.
-The Mini-Mental State Examination score is 20 out of 30, and the Clinical Dimentia Rate score is 2.0.
+The Mini-Mental State Examination score is 20 out of 30, and the Clinical Dementia Rate score is 2.0.
 What the Alzheimer's Disease diagnosis result is?
 Select from the following: Cognitive Normal (CN), Mild Cognitive Impairment (MCI), Alzheimer's Disease (AD)."}, {"from": "ASSISTANT",
-                      "value": "Given the demographic informatin, neuropsychological assessment scores, and the image information, the diagnosis is Alzheimer's Disease."}]}
+                      "value": "Given the demographic information, neuropsychological assessment scores, and the image information, the diagnosis is Alzheimer's Disease."}]
 }
 ```